aldur/aldur.github.io/_micros/more-ways-to-bootstrap-nixos-containers.md

 `penguin` is the Debian container shipped in ChromeOS Crostini.
-You can get it running as usual, then install `nix` (I typically go for the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer)), clone the repository with your NixOS configuration and the build it.
+You can get it running as usual, then install `nix` (I typically go for the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer)), clone the [repository with your NixOS configuration](https://github.com/aldur/nixos-crostini) and then build it.

 Once built, you can pull the files from the container into the `termina` VM as follows: